 Frequently Asked Questions

-What is the process for obtaining a building permit in Victoria?
+What is the difference between planning regulations and building regulations in Victoria?

 What are the penalties for non-compliance with Victorian building regulations?

 Non-compliance with Victorian building regulations can result in significant penalties, including fines, legal action, and even imprisonment in some cases.
-The severity of the penalty will depend on the nature and extent of the non-compliance, as well as any harm or damage that may have resulted from the non-compliance.
+The BPC has the power to issue building notices, building orders, and in serious cases, immediately suspend a building’s occupancy permit.
+The severity of the penalty depends on the nature and extent of the non-compliance.